Github

 File Get a File Gets the content of a committed file in a GitHub repository.

-File List Files Lists all files in a specified branch of a GitHub repository.
+File List Files Lists all files in a GitHub repository.

-Issue Create an Issue Creates a new GitHub issue in a specified repository.
+Issue Create an Issue Creates a GitHub issue in the specified repository.

-Issue Edit an Issue Edits an existing GitHub issue.
+Issue Edit an Issue Updates an existing GitHub issue.

-Issue Get Issues of a Repository Gets the list of issues in a specified GitHub repository.
+Issue Get Issues of a Repository Gets a list of issues from a specified GitHub repository.

-Pull Request Get Pull Requests of a Repository Gets the list of pull requests in a GitHub repository.
+Pull Request Get Pull Requests of a Repository Gets pull requests of a repository in GitHub.

 Release Create a Release Creates a new release in a GitHub repository.

-Release Delete a Release Deletes a release from a GitHub repository.
+Release Delete a Release Deletes a release in a GitHub repository.

 Release Get Many Releases Gets the list of releases for a specified GitHub repository.